fatimaujunwa/music_app/README.md

-# Music App(Ongoing)
+# Music App UI

-Music App provides audio streaming of your favourite albums.
+User Interface of a Music Application

 ## Features